John Brumby: State opposition leader

 The Victorian Labor government of Joan Kirner was defeated at the October 1992 state elections by the Liberal Party led by Jeff Kennett.
 Kirner resigned as leader after a short period and was succeeded by her deputy Jim Kennan.
 When Kennan resigned from parliament in June 1993, Brumby was elected his successor.
 He resigned from the Legislative Council and was elected to the Victorian Legislative Assembly at a by-election for Kennan's seat of Broadmeadows in Melbourne's outer north.

 In 1996, Brumby opposed the Kennett state government's proposed relocation of the State Museum to the Carlton Gardens site adjacent to the Royal Exhibition Building.
 At this time, Brumby first proposed that the Royal Exhibition Building and Carlton Gardens be nominated for World Heritage listing.
 The World Heritage nomination was opposed at the time by the Kennett Liberal state government.
 It was not until after the 1999 state election that the Bracks Labor government nominated and obtained World Heritage Listing for the site.

-From 1993 to 1996 Brumby worked to restore Labor's fortunes in Victoria.
+From 1993 to 1996, Brumby worked to restore Labor's fortunes in Victoria.
 The defeat of the federal Labor government in March 1996 prompted Kennett to call an early state election three weeks later.
-Labour only managed a net two-seat gain, leaving it 20 seats behind the Coalition.
+Labor only managed a net two-seat gain, leaving it 20 seats behind the Coalition.
 This defeat was claimed to have undermined Brumby's position as leader.
 Brumby was later replaced as Labor leader in March 1999, agreeing to resign in favour of Shadow Treasurer Steve Bracks.